c-rutter/unequal-recovery-covid-19/README.md

-# Unequal Recovery in Colorectal Cancer Screening Following the COVID-19 Pandemic
+# Projected long-term effects of colorectal cancer screening disruptions following the COVID-19 pandemic

-This repository contains code used in the *Unequal Recovery in Colorectal Cancer Screening* paper.
+This repository contains code for the paper *Nascimento de Lima et al, Projected long-term effects of colorectal cancer screening disruptions following the COVID-19 pandemic, eLife [https://doi.org/10.7554/eLife.85264](https://doi.org/10.7554/eLife.85264)*

 All figures and tables from our analysis can be reproduced from summary output files using publicly available data and free software.
-The models underlying the analysis (CRCSPIN and MISCAN) are not made publicly available per current CISNET policy.
+The models underlying the analysis (CRC-SPIN and MISCAN) are not made publicly available per current CISNET policy.

 ### Dependencies